 Details for Learning and Teaching through ICT

-In this subject pre-service teachers will explore the ways in which new technologies can be used to support quality learning and teaching for Years K-6 based on relevant pedagogical approaches.
+In this subject students will explore the ways ICT skills can be embedded across the curriculum to support quality learning and teaching based on relevant pedagogical approaches for Years 7-12/Stages 4-6.
 Pre-service teachers will gain experience in using technology as a productivity tool and in the design and evaluation of learning resources.

 - Currently offered by Alphacrucis: Yes

 - Credit points: 10